0xankit/chikku/readme.md

         [(operator_address, trxs_count), ...]
         ```

-      - lastDistributionBlock: The block height at which the last distribution happened.
+        Also storing for future reference with key as block height.

         ```go
         (block_height => [(operator_address, individual_reward), ...])
         ```

+      - lastDistributionBlock: The block height at which the last distribution happened.

     - Expected behavior:

-      - [ ] while Gensis intialization, register the predefined operators with some egv tokens.
+      - [x] while Gensis intialization, register the predefined operators with some egv tokens.
 (10 operators)

-        - [ ] Initialize the `OperatorTrxsCount` for each operator to 0.
+        - [x] Initialize the `OperatorTrxsCount` for each operator to 0.
-        - [ ] Initialize the `distrubutionInterval` to 100 blocks.
+        - [ ] Initialize the `distrubutionInterval` to 100 blocks through module params. so that it can be changed through governance.
-        - [ ] Initialize the `inflationRate` to 0.1 (default 10%).
+        - [x] Initialize the `inflationRate` to 0.1 (default 10%) through module params. so that it can be changed through governance.
-        - [ ] add export genesis to the module.
+        - [x] add export genesis to the module.

-      - [ ] Increment the `OperatorTrxsCount` for each operator after each transaction.
+      - [x] Increment the `OperatorTrxsCount` for each operator after each transaction.
 Reset the count after each distribution.
+Currently it is using store to track the `OperatorTrxsCount` but can be updated to use memStore.

-        - [ ] Can use AnteHandler to update the `OperatorTrxsCount` after each transaction.
+        - [x] use AnteHandler to update the `OperatorTrxsCount` after each transaction.
-        - [ ] Can use MsgTypeURL to check the type of transaction and update the `OperatorTrxsCount` accordingly from `EndBlocker`.
+        - [ ] Can use MsgTypeURL to check the type of transaction and update the `OperatorTrxsCount`.

-      - [ ] Calculate & Mint new tokens and distribute them to the operators.
+      - [x] Calculate & Mint new tokens and distribute them to the operators.

-        - [ ] Distribute the rewards to the operators at `distributionInterval` blocks, at `EndBlocker`.
+        - [x] Distribute the rewards to the operators at `distributionInterval` blocks, at `EndBlocker`.

           ```go
           if current_height% distributionInterval == 0: